knuxfanwin8/modernizer/README.md

 # modernizer - modern stylesheet for websites + extention
-###Please note this is a very early version of the extention.
+Please note this is a very early version of the extention.
-###It is by no means stable and will glitch out on several websites.
+It is by no means stable and will glitch out on several websites.
-###Especially new ones.

 ##How to use modernizer?